Editor's note: This story was originally published in February. The fight has been rescheduled for June 6 in Miami

-Mayweather vs. Paul, which will take place at a site yet to be revealed, is being billed as a "special exhibition."
+Mayweather vs. Paul, which will take place at Hard Rock Stadium in Miami, and is being billed as a "special exhibition."
 Your guess is as good as any about what that entails.
 Will it look like a boxing match?
 How many rounds, and how long will they be?
 What size gloves?
 How will the wide gap in weight be accounted for?
 Will an athletic commission be involved?
 Fanmio Boxing, the company putting on the event, declined to provide details.

 How do I watch?

 The whole shebang will be available for purchase on pay-per-view.
 Here, too, the rules are different from a traditional boxing show.
 Fanmio is an outfit that specializes in online meet-and-greets with celebrities, so those who purchase the PPV will be entered into a drawing for a virtual meet-and-greet with Mayweather and Paul.
-The first million paying customers will get to watch the exhibition for $24.99.
-After a million buys, the price will jump to $39.99.
-Starting Dec.
-29, it'll cost $59.99.
-And on Feb.
-11, the late-to-the-party price will rise to $69.99.
-Step right up.
+The first million paying customers get to watch the exhibition for $24.99.
+After a million buys, the price jumped to $39.99.
+FOr those yet to purchase the event, the pay-per-view now costs $49.99, and includes a fight shirt (with additional shipping and handling costs.

 Who is Logan Paul?